President of the Senate of Trinidad and Tobago

-The President of the Senate of Trinidad and Tobago is generally elected from the government benches.
+The president of the Senate of Trinidad and Tobago is generally elected from the government benches.
 The president chairs debates in the chamber of the Senate of Trinidad and Tobago and stands in for the country's president during periods of absence or illness (Constitution of Trinidad and Tobago, section 27).
-A Vice-President of the Senate is also elected from among the senators.
-The current President of the Senate is Senator Nigel de Freitas.
+A vice-president of the Senate is also elected from among the senators.
+The current president of the Senate is Senator Wade Mark.